JDoddsNAIT/Unity-Scripts/Scripts/Follow-Transform/specs.md

 |-|-|
 |*2024/02/22*|*2024/02/22*|

-> To add this script to your Unity project, simply import the [Unity Package](./FollowObject.unitypackage) into the assets folder, or create a new C# script and paste in the source code.
+> To add this script to your Unity project, simply import the [Unity Package](./FollowObject.unitypackage) into the assets folder, or create a new C# script and paste in the [source code](specs.md) below.

 ## Description